open-resources/dash_curriculum/_sources/part4/chapter13.md

 ### 13.3.1 ScatterGL

 Let us have a closer look at the ScatterGL plot, which is a scatter plot.
 Against the scatter plots we have seen so far, the ScatterGL plot is a plotly `graph object`, in comparison to the plotly express scatter plot implemented in the previous chapters.
-The following App let's you compare the different duration for data loading.
+The following App let's you compare the different durations for data loading.

 ```
 # Import packages